DCAN-Labs/cdni-brain/docs/pipelines.md

 ## 1. fMRIPrep

 Read: [fMRIPrep ReadTheDocs site](https://fmriprep.org/en/stable/)

 A NiPreps (NeuroImaging PREProcessing toolS) application for the preprocessing of task-based and resting-state functional MRI (fMRI).
-For usage information, see [here](https://github.com/DCAN-Labs/fmriprep).
+For usage information, see [here](https://fmriprep.org/en/stable/usage.html).

-59. Preferred flags:
+1. Preferred flags:

-    * `--participant-label` \ : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)
+    * `--participant-label` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

-    * `--cifti-output 91k \` : Possible choices: 91k, 170k.
+    * `--cifti-output 91k` : Possible choices: 91k, 170k.
 Output preprocessed BOLD as a CIFTI-dense time series.
 Optionally, the number of grayordinate can be specified (default is 91k, which equates to 2mm resolution).
 Default: False

-    * `--nprocs 32 \` : maximum number of threads across all processes **(if used, this should match the number of cpus allotted for your sbatch job)**
+    * `--nprocs 32` : maximum number of threads across all processes **(if used, this should match the number of cpus allotted for your sbatch job)**

-    * `--omp-nthreads 3 \` : maximum number of threads per-process
+    * `--omp-nthreads 3` : maximum number of threads per-process

-    * `--resource-monitor \` : enable Nipype’s resource monitoring to keep track of memory and CPU usage
+    * `--resource-monitor` : enable Nipype’s resource monitoring to keep track of memory and CPU usage

-    * `-vv \` : level 2 verbose log output, useful for troubleshooting
+    * `-vv` : level 2 verbose log output, useful for troubleshooting

     * `-w /work` : used to specify a working directory within the same path as the sbatch, named_ /work_.

-60. If an error is encountered, document it [here](https://docs.google.com/document/d/16qSEPV1_FHOHBq2eJOuZLqISv-0zCbpOJQ7HesEQCv4/edit#heading=h.13assk4h50o4).
-Also, see [Troubleshooting](troubleshooting.md#nibabies-and-fmriprep).
+2. If an error is encountered, check for a solution on the [troubleshooting page](troubleshooting.md#nibabies-and-fmriprep) and consider creating a [Github issue](https://github.com/DCAN-Labs/cdni-brain/issues) or adding it yourself if your error is not there.

-61. Example command:
+3. Example command:

 ```
 module load singularity